Harshini1103/Harshini1103/README.md

 👋 **Hey, I'm Harshini!**
 💻 **Full Stack Developer** with a passion for frontend development.
-🎓 **BCA Graduate** and completed a 6-month internship at WhyTap to hone my skills.
+🎓 **BCA Graduate** and completed a 6-month internship at Why Global services to hone my skills.
 🌐 Skilled in the **MERN Stack**, ready to contribute to the IT field with enthusiasm.
 🎨 **Intermediate-level UI/UX Designer**, exploring creative designs in Figma.